 Do you need to increase luminance and contrast beyond what is available “off the rack?”
 Optically bonding an overlay to the display, using an index matched adhesive, can dramatically reduce internal reflections, thereby increasing the contrast and readability of the display in high ambient light or direct sunlight.

 Does the display need to meet severe harshness requirements?
-A bonded display assembly is typically able to withstand the high shock and vibration typically associated with MIL-STD-901, MIL-STD-810 and DO-160 requirements.
+A bonded display assembly is typically able to withstand the high shock and vibration typically associated with MIL-DTL-901, MIL-STD-810 and DO-160 requirements.